starkbank/sdk-elixir/README.md

 - `Member` is the one you use when you log into our webpage with your e-mail.
 - `Project` is designed for integrations and is the one meant for our SDK.

+There are two ways to inform the user to the SDK:

-To inform the user to the SDK, as a keyword argument `user`
+4.1 Passing the user as argument in all functions using the `user` keyword:

 ```elixir
 balance = StarkBank.Balance.get!(user: user)
 ```

-Or to configure a project as the default user in the `config/config.exs` file:
+4.2 Set it as a default user in the `config/config.exs` file:

 ```elixir
 import Config